egoist/kanpai/README.md

 - I have to manually update the package version.
 - I have to manually create git tag.

+## How it works

+**No black magic**.
+In [semantic-release](https://github.com/semantic-release/semantic-release) you don't have full control of project publish, `semantic-release` smartly analyze your commits and publish the corresponding new version.

+While `kanpai` is, following this procedure:

+- Run tests, `npm test` by default
+- Update package version, add git tag as well
+- Publish to NPM
+- Push to remote git server

 ## Install

 👉 [Screencast](/media/screencast.gif)